 However, there is also more complexity involved with a custom home build as compared to choosing a stock plan from a contractor in Northern Virginia.
 Along the way, you will face numerous decisions about architectural and design elements, and each one can impact the cost and timeline of your project, as well as the value of your investment and your quality of life for years to come.
 The more information you gather near the start of your project, the better position you’ll be in to make these decisions and gain confidence before your builder breaks ground on your new custom house.

 After hiring a builder for your project in Northern Virginia or the D.C. metro area, you will meet with a designer—or potentially the architect you’ve brought onboard—along with your contractor.
 This is your opportunity to start refining the vision for your custom home and establishing expectations for what you will experience over the next several months.
-There are numerous topics you may touch on during your design meeting, and it’s good to prepare beforehand so you are ready to gather the information you need for a smooth, efficient planning process.
+There are numerous topics you may touch on during your design meeting which will help you avoid making mistakes going forward, and it’s good to prepare beforehand so you are ready to gather the information you need for a smooth, efficient planning process.
 Here are a few questions to ask at this point:

 It’s important that you set a preliminary budget for your custom home build and communicate that to your designer.
 This figure will help guide your project and give your team the ability to make feasibility determinations and suggest cost-saving alternatives when necessary.
 Most importantly, you need to find out if the vision you have for your home can be built within the budget you have in mind or if you need to alter the scope of work or complexity and size of the project.